-It is widely acknowledged that character strengths –not beauty, success, or wealth – lead to a life of fulfillment.
-So how do children develop these internal strengths during their academic climb from kindergarten through high school?
+It is widely acknowledged that character –not beauty, high test scores, or wealth – account for life satisfaction.
+So how do children develop character during their academic climb from kindergarten through high school?

 Educational goals of developing intelligence are well articulated and their outcomes can be measured.
 Until now, however, character strengths were less defined and not as measurable.

-Martin Luther King Jr. understood the importance of character strengths.
+Martin Luther King Jr. understood why character counts most.
 At a speech at Morehouse College in 1948, he said, “We must remember that intelligence is not enough.
 Intelligence plus character – that is the goal of true education.”

-This is the first of a series of four articles on character strengths, why they matter, and ways we help foster these strengths in children.
+This is the first in a series of articles on character — why character counts, and ways we help foster character strengths in children.
 This article defines character strengths and presents a framework for understanding them.
-As adults who model character strengths to kids each and every day, it’s helpful to begin by taking inventory of our own character strengths!
+As adults who model character to kids each and every day, it’s helpful to begin by taking inventory of our own character strengths!

 While researchers are not in total agreement, there has been effort in recent years to define character strengths.
-Why?
-Because it is widely acknowledged that character strengths –not beauty, success, and wealth – lead to a fulfilling life.
-The academic goal of education is often well-articulated and outcomes can be measured.
+The academic goals of education are often well-articulated and outcomes can be measured.
 Until now, however, character strengths were less defined and not as measurable.